home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 If everything works you should be set

 6. In VSCode click on the 4 Squares icon on the left of the screen (`ctrl+shift+x`) to open the Marketplace
-7. Seach for "Black", and select "Formatting support for python files using black" by Microsoft in the results and install it
+7. Seach for "Black", and select "Format Python code with black" in the results and install it.
+You'll be able to run it by right-clicking your file and select "Run Black"

 You should now have a fully functional IDE.